-How much does a Financial Advisor cost in the Green Bay area?
+How much does a Financial Advisor cost in Wisconsin?

 Most firms are aloof about this because they are so expensive!
 Fees vary greatly, but a typical financial advising fee is 1% of your assets per year.
 That might sound like a low percentage, but it is actually a very high fee.
 Many people are surprised to learn how much they are paying their financial advisor as it is often buried in the fine print of their account statements.

 At Kopp Financial you can get a professionally managed portfolio for just 0.15% of assets managed.

 You can save thousands of dollars as compared to financial advisors from Edward Jones, Merrill Lynch, Ameriprise, or really any financial advisor you'll ever meet.
 Kopp Financial is simply the best value, period.
 The Kopp Financial Pricing Page has more details.